Officials plead for help in finding Charlie Kirk's shooter

 The videos show Kirk, a close ally of President Donald Trump who played an influential role in rallying young Republican voters, speaking into a handheld microphone when suddenly a shot rings out.
 Kirk reaches up with his right hand as blood gushes from the left side of his neck.
 Stunned spectators gasp and scream before people start running away.

-The shooter, who investigators believe blended into the campus crowd because of a “college-age” appearance, fired a single shot from the rooftop, according to authorities.
-Video released Thursday showed them then walking through the grass and across the street, before disappearing.
+The shooter, who investigators believe blended into the campus crowd because of a college-age appearance, fired one shot from the rooftop, according to authorities.
+Video released Thursday showed the person then walking through the grass and across the street before disappearing.

 “I can tell you this was a targeted event,” said Robert Bohls, the top FBI agent in Salt Lake City.